 The College is particularly proud of the Honours programmes that it offers in most subjects to able and ambitious students.
-The BA or BSc with Honours is distinguished from the BA or BSc with Major or Advanced Major in that a higher standard of performance is expected, a greater degree of concentration of credits in one or two subjects is required, and at the conclusion of the programme each student must show a grade which is additional to those for the required twenty classes.
+The BA or BSc with Honours is distinguished from the BA or BSc Major (twenty-credit) and the BA or BSc (fifteen-credit) in that a higher standard of performance is expected, a greater degree of concentration of credits in one or two subjects is required, and at the conclusion of the programme each student must show a grade which is additional to those for the required twenty credits.
 Frequently Honours students obtain this grade by completing successfully an original research project under the supervision of a faculty member.
 Completion of a BA or BSc with Honours is an excellent preparation for graduate study at major universities throughout the world.
 Dalhousie/King's is distinguished among Canadian universities in offering BA programmes with Honours in most subjects in which it also provides BSc Honours programmes, and in providing BA and BSc degree programmes with Combined Honours in an Arts and a Science subject.